When you buy a flat, you own it for a set time through a lease. This means you can live there without paying rent, except for a small ground rent.

 Both you and the council have to carry out the responsibilities set out in the lease.
 There are some differences to the lease depending on the date the property was first sold.
 You should always look at your own individual lease if you want to check something.

-Your lease describes the flat that you have bought and has a plan showing the flat plus any garden, garage or shed.
-It also shows the building and the estate your flat is in.
-The council is responsible for the upkeep, maintenance, repair and improvement of the building and the estate as a whole but you are responsible for paying your share of these costs through your service charges.
+Your lease describes the property that you have bought and has a plan showing the property plus any garden, garage or shed.
+It also shows the building and the estate your property is in.
+The council is responsible for the upkeep, maintenance, repair and improvement of the building and the estate but you are responsible for paying your share of these costs through your service charges

 You have the right to renew your lease at any point for a period of 90 years.
 The extension would be costed at the market value.